shuvro1226/schoolmanagement/README.md

 # School Management app

 This is a monorepo project using Turbo and NestJS for building a MongoDB-powered API and a frontend web client developed with React + TypeScript.
+This project requires docker desktop, node v20+(recommended) to run locally.
+Please make sure you have them installed on your machine.

 ## Installation